magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Functions

 - Write formal parameters with `const` if possible.
-- *Function* is a function **not** in a class. whereas *method* is a function in a class.
+- *Function* is a function **not** in a class.
+Whereas *method* is a function in a class.
 - Don't frequently divide your code into functions, calling a function requires creating an entire stack frame.
 This means we have to push parameters and so on into the stack, and also pull something called the return address from the stack, so that after the function executed the `PC` (Program counter) register could return to the address before the function call.
-  Conclusion: Jumping around in memory to execute function instructions comsumes additional time.
+  Conclusion: Jumping around in memory to execute function instructions consumes additional time.

 ## Header Files

-Duplicate inclusion: You include header file `b.h` in `a.cpp`, but `b.h` includes another header file `c.h`, while you have already include `c.h` before in `a.cpp`)
+Duplicate inclusion: You include header file `b.h` in `a.cpp`, but `b.h` includes another header file `c.h`, while you have already included `c.h` before in `a.cpp`.

 - Way one: `#pragma once`
 - Way two: